dkkundu/Blockstak/README.md

 # Backend for Blockstak

-This is a **FastAPI** project built for the Blockstak backend developer evaluation task.
+This is a **FastAPI** project built for the Blockstak.
 It exposes a set of secure, token-authenticated REST API endpoints and is designed to run both locally (via `uvicorn`) and in a Dockerized environment.

 ---